techmindful/hideout/hosting.md

 #
 #}
 ```
 At this point, I've successfully hosted Hideout on a computer I physically own, over HTTPS, behind a VPN.
 I can access it in browser at `https://www.hideout-demo.com:50000`.
 Note that no piece of the URL can be left out.
-I need to specify all of `https`, `www`, and port number `50000`.
+I need to specify `https`, because `http` isn't available.
+I need to specify `www`, because the DNS only has one record, which translates IP for `www`.
+I can't add some DNS redirect, because DNS isn't aware of port numbers.
+Finally, I need to specify the port number `50000` as well.